-Development Project/Case Built Heritage at the Site Latest Progress 1.
-Revitalisation of Central Police Station (CPS) Compound • The CPS Compound, i.e. the CPS, the Central Magistracy and the Victoria Prison, is a fine example of Victorian and Edwardian colonial architecture in Hong Kong and were declared monuments in 1995.
-The revitalised CPS Compound commenced operation as "Tai Kwun - Centre for Heritage and Arts" on 29 May 2018.
-As for the Married Inspectors' Quarters (Block 4), which partially collapsed on 29 May 2016, the Hong Kong Jockey Club (HKJC) briefed the Antiquities Advisory Board (the Board) on the updated recovery plan on 12 December 2019.
-HKJC announced on 9 July 2021 that their reappraisal found that Block 4 was weaker than previously anticipated in 2019.
-For the sake of public safety, HKJC decided to terminate the implementation of the updated recovery plan and revisit the eight initial recovery options presented to the Board in 2016.
-HKJC is exploring possible heritage conservation arrangements and plans for Block 4 on the premise of safeguarding public safety as the top priority.
-2. Peel Street/Graham Street Development (H18) of Urban Renewal Authority (URA) The shophouses at No. 118 and No. 120 Wellington Street are Grade 3 and Grade 1 historic buildings respectively.
+Development Pr roject/Case Built Heritage e at the Site Latest Progress 1.
+Revitalisation of Police Station (Cl Compound Central • The CPS Compoun or ind, i.e. the CPS, gistracy and the a fine example of lewardian colonial and Kong and were Tai Kwun - Centre for Heritage and Arts' on 29 May 2018.
+The revitalised CPS Compound commenced operation as "Tai Kwun - Centre for Heritage and Arts' on 29 May 2018.
+As for the Married Inspectors' Quarters (Block 4), which partially collapsed on 29 May 2016, the Hong Kong Jockey Club (HKJC) briefed the Antiquities Advisory Board (the

+Development Project/Case Built Heritage at the Site Latest Progress 2.
+The shophouses at No. 118 and No. 120 Wellington Street are Grade 3 and Grade 1 historic buildings respectively.
 Nos.
 26A-C Graham Street are a row of three pre-war buildings, with Grade 3 status.
-The building remains at the site of URA plans to preserve the two terrazzo signs with the calligraphy of Su Shi-jie (蘇世傑) at No. 118 Wellington Street and incorporate them in the public open space at the same site in future.
+The building remains at the site of Cochrane Street has not been given any grading by the Board.
+URA plans to preserve the two terrazzo signs with the calligraphy of Su Shi-jie (蘇世傑) at No. 118 Wellington Street and incorporate them in the public open space at the same site in future.
 URA will preserve in-situ the shophouse at No. 120 Wellington Street and the main façade of the shophouses at Nos.
 26A-C Graham Street.

-Development Project/Case Built Heritage at the Site Latest Progress Cochrane Street has been accorded Nil Grade by the Board.
+The Conservation Management Plan of No. 120 Wellington Street is still under preparation by URA.
+The revision of Conservation Proposal of Nos.
+26A-C Graham Street is still under preparation by URA.
 3. Renovation works for the West Wing of the former Central Government Offices (CGO West Wing) • The former CGO (including the three buildings) have been accorded Grade 1 status by the Board.
 The West Wing, completed in 1959, was used as government offices for over 50 years until 2011. • Subsequent to the endorsement of the Heritage Impact Assessment (HIA) report on the renovation of CGO West Wing by the Board on 4 March 2015, the conservation works to convert the building into the offices of the Department of Justice and law-related organisations had commenced in October 2016 and substantially completed, with the heritage interpretation works targeting for completion in 2023-24.